Mass media in Albania: Legislative framework

-The Constitution of Albania provides for freedom of speech and freedom of the press, and the government generally respects these rights in practice.
+The Constitution of Albania provides for freedom of speech and freedom of the press.
 However, there are reports that the government and businesses influence and pressure the media.
-The constitution and law prohibit arbitrary interference with privacy, family, home, or correspondence, and the government generally respects these prohibitions in practice.
-There are no government restrictions on access to the Internet or reports that the government monitors e-mail or Internet chat rooms without appropriate legal authority.
+The constitution and law prohibit arbitrary interference with privacy, family, home, or correspondence.
+There are government restrictions on access to the Internet, such as TikTok.

-The Constitution of Albania prohibits censorship; yet, the law may require authorisation for radio and TV broadcasting.
-Hate speech is forbidden.

-The Constitution also grants citizens the right to access to information: every citizen has the right, in accordance with the law, to acquire information on the activities of state bodies and persons exercising public functions.
+The Constitution of Albania prohibits censorship and grants citizens the right to access to information: every citizen has the right, in accordance with the law, to acquire information on the activities of state bodies and persons exercising public functions.

 The print press in Albania is mostly self-regulated.
 The Law on the Press only states that "The press is free.
 Freedom of the press is protected by law".
 Printed publications do not require authorisation, nor are they registered in number at any time.

-Broadcast media has been regulated repeatedly: in 1998 (Law on Public and Private Radio and Television), 2007 (Law on Digital Television) and 2013 (Law on the Audio-Visual Media).
-The latter, although meant to implement the EU AVMS Directive, has been criticised for allowing political control over the Audio-visual Media Authority and failing to ensure its independence.
+As part of its proposed accession to the European Union, Albania has cooperated with the European Commission on media and broadcasting policy.
+In 2010, it issued an opinion that the country was "facing serious issues with regard to media freedom and independence resulting from the lack of independence from political and business actors".
+A 2011 law adopted the EU Audiovisual Media Services Directive, although the then-previous ruling party was criticised for allowing political control over the Audiovisual Media Authority and failing to ensure its independence.

 During election campaigns, as stated by the Election Law, TV and radio coverage (but not the press) needs to be balanced.
 Yet, the two main parties are allocated double the time than the other smaller parties.
 The Central Election Commission forms a Media Monitoring Board, composed of party representatives (but excluding smaller and newer parties), and tasked with punishing non-compliant outlets with (rather small) fines.

 Libel and defamation were decriminalised in March 2012, but remain punishable by high fines - something which is deemed reinforcing trends of self-censorship among journalists.
 Since 2005, the government and the public administration have pledged not to sue journalists.
 Since 2013, a Ministerial Code asks ministers not to sue journalists without the prime minister approval, or face the risk of removal.
 The number of civil cases has dropped, but the formula is not yet entrenched.

 Access to information is guaranteed by law since 1999, though implementation lags behind.
-A 2014 new law aimed to prevent delays in officials' answers to access requests.
+A 2014 law aimed to prevent delays in officials' answers to access requests.
 Institutions should appoint coordinators, and a Commission for the Right to Information is tasked to monitor compliance.

 Online contents are lightly regulated.
 The only prosecuted contents are those concerning genocide or crimes against humanity, as well as provocation of ethnic, religious or other hate.
 The Chief Prosecutor may and should collect all relevant content.

 Setting up a website requires a permit by the Authority on Electronic and Postal Communication (AKEP), responsible for the technical regulation of online media.